Jbleezy/BO1-Reimagined/README.md

 * Ascension: Fix high round invisible and invincible zombies after being damaged from the centrifuge (might be fixed)
 * Fix Ascension monkey pathing (might be fixed)
 * Fix kino round skip bug (might be fixed)
-* Fix low grav with increased FPS
+* Fix low grav with increased FPS (might be engine based)
 * Make it easier to tell how many grenades you have on HUD
 * Remove blur when paused ingame
-* Make Shang power switches do things when only one is turned on
 * Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo
 * Make trap hintstrings show time remaining for active and cooldown (try using add_zombie_hint())
 * Remove marks on background of Deadshot perk shader